-To be included in this scheme, plays must examine human rights issues as a central and deliberate theme.
-We therefore are unlikely to consider plays, for example, that deal with issues of personal freedoms without placing them in a wider political and social context, or where the responsibility for the oppression does not lie with the state or related powers.
+To be included in this scheme, plays had to examine human rights issues as a central and deliberate theme.
+We did not consider plays, for example, that dealt with issues of personal freedoms without placing them in a wider political and social context, or where the responsibility for the oppression does not lie with the state or related powers.

-In our experience, plays that have not been written with an express mission to explore human rights will not be appropriate for this scheme.
+Plays that were not written with an express mission to explore human rights were not accepted for this scheme.

 See more about what makes a human rights story here

-If the play meets the Everyone Has the Right criteria, and if a member of the ice&fire script-reading team feel it is a play that has the potential to be a successful and dynamic production, the writer will receive feedback in terms of plot, dialogue, characterisation and its overall effectiveness as a piece of theatre.
+If the play met the Everyone Has the Right criteria, and if a member of the ice&fire script-reading team felt it was a play with the potential to be a successful and dynamic production, the writer received feedback in terms of plot, dialogue, characterisation and its overall effectiveness as a piece of theatre.